We must, we must, we must improve our bust! Floating for Weight Loss

 This may sound silly, but it’s a recurring visualization in my float practice.
 I imagine my body as a large steak sizzling on a fire grill.
 I hear the fat blistering, watch the excess slowly dripping and rolling down and away from my body.
 I always feel a little foolish describing this imagery, but it was effective.

 To date I have lost about 30 lbs and I'm happy with the person I am.
 I am proud of my personal achievements and what my body says about me.
 I'm not perfect, I never will be, but I'm a better reflection of my true self.
 Using the float tank for weight loss is not unique to me, in a study of 48 female participants sensory reduced environments were shown to be very effective for weight reduction.

-Almost everyone wishes they could drop a few pounds.
-Your weight loss journey is yours alone, and I am certainly no weight loss expert.
-Of course you need to eat well and exercise to reach your weight loss goals.
+You are absolutely perfect exactly the way you are at this very moment; you don't need to loose weight.
+Your body, Your journey.
+I am certainly no weight loss expert.
+It seems obvious you need to eat well and exercise to reach your weight loss goals.
 There is no substitution for mindfully choosing your foods and making movement a priority.
 Floating is simply a tool that you can use to help you on your journey.
 I found the mental clarity floating provided was the key to successfully reaching my weight loss goals.
 I hope floating can help you reach your goals too, whatever they may be!